cjmet/WeatherKitty/Project.md

 ## To-Do

+### Project Priority 1

+- [ ] Visual Appeal: Design your project to be visually appealing; follow industry trends.

+#### Project Priority 2

+- [x] Split Trim and Average into two attributes
+  - [ ] Documentation
+- [x] Avg: None, Fit, Week, Month, Quarter, Year, Decade
+  - [ ] Px:
+    - [ ] "large" 1.5em 24px .... but that makes for huge even standard weather charts.
+    - [ ] "medium" 14px
+    - [ ] "small" 4px
+    - [ ] Documentation
+- [ ] Add "Avg X" to the history title, and probably chart title as well.
+- [ ] Trim: Truncate, or ReverseTruncate, ... none is not an option
+  - [ ] switch
+  - [ ] Documentation
+- [ ] TMXN: Average of Max and Min where available, and check for sync, and barp if too many out of sync.
+  - [ ] Documentation
+- [ ] SetInterval MonitorCharts
+  - [ ] WeatherKitty Locking
+  - [ ] Monitor Locking
+- [ ] Scrollbar size on mobile.
+Scrolling of 32k wide history charts.

+  - [ ] Jquery UI Scrollbar?
+  - [ ] Roll your Own?

 - [ ] clean up Log.Verbose
 - [ ] clean up Log.Trace

+### Project Priority 3

+- [ ] HTML Element API
+- [ ] Vite
+- [ ] Node Package
+- [ ] CDN
+- [ ] Separate (optional) API / Widget Libraries
+- [ ] Express Server

+### Project Priority 4

+- [ ] Chart.js Decimation: Wrong data format.
+Change this later as part of Phase 2
+- [ ] Chart.js Data-Chunking: Wrong Program Architecture.
+Change this later as part of Phase 2
+- [ ] Chart.js Webworker: This is possible, but I don't like what you give up for what you gain.
+- [ ] Cache the Processed Data?
+That may require a Re-Write?

 ### Questions (may be duplicated below in fixes)

-- [ ] Scrollbar size on mobile.
-Scrolling of 32k wide history charts.
-- [ ] Async Locking.
-There are somethings we don't want multiple of running at the same time.
-  - [ ] Event Queuing?
-It maybe that this is the only time it will be an issue.
-  - [ ] Locking FetchCache and WeatherKitty
-- [ ] True Parallel UI threads for charts.
-The charts can take considerable time to render.
-  - [ ] Web Workers.
-This looks good for cpu heavey data, but what about UI and the rendering of the charts?
-  - [ ] I-Frames.
-This is probably frowned upon, but how else do I get Parallel UI rendering?
-Even if I did go this way, HOW do I do that?
-- [ ] CPU Optimization.
-I've already done this some.
-I've also inserted microsleeps where needed to let the UI render, and that helped.
-  - [ ] Resizing etc while calculating cpu heavy data has been an issue.
-- [ ] Serve static resources (images) from the module / sub-module.
-- [ ] Paths and Git SubModules, and Splitting of ESM modules
-- [ ] Split the giant file into feature.esm, but then how does that work with paths and submodules without a bundler?
-- [ ] WebWorker some of the Data Tasks?
-  - [ ] WebWorker the 4 primary data Tasks and Cache the Post Processed Results.
-This could be the first step towards modularizing and separating everything.
+- [ ] Visual Appeal: Design your project to be visually appealing; follow industry trends.

 ### Fixes and Updates